 As I descended his stairwell, I became very frightened.
 I understood I was changing my life in real time and paused.
 What if I left my keys there?
 Would I dare go back?
 More to the point, would I dare leave again if I did?
 With shaking hands I rifled through my bag while he stood silently behind me.
 Then my fingers connected with that reassuring metal, and I muttered thank you and opened the door.
 Now street-level, I said thank you again, and walked alone toward rooms of my own.

 I couldn’t figure out why I was thanking him, but I meant it.

 Really, I could just as easily have said sorry.
-For the ways I’d used him too—not only for his all-seeing gaze but for those many metaphorical free lunches, for the drama in which I’d participated to postpone tackling the creative and financial obstacles still impeding me today.
+For the ways I’d used him too—not only for his all-seeing gaze but for those many metaphorical free lunches, for the drama in which I’d participated to postpone tackling the creative and financial obstacles impeding me today.

 But thanking him felt right.
-I was grateful for the small window in which he’d gotten past himself to honor our connection, ten years ago and then again in this last week.
+I was grateful for the window in which he’d gotten past himself to honor our connection, ten years ago and then again in this last week.
 I was grateful for the lessons I’d learned from his presence and absence, his generosity and parsimony.